-Check the current firmware
+How to check the current firmware

 Firmware is the software that determines the functionality of network devices.
 One of your first actions when troubleshooting a problem should be to check the current firmware version.
 The latest version may contain a correction that fixes your particular problem.